How to Read a Contact Lens Prescription

 DIA: DIA stands for diameter, which is the full width of your contact lens (this is another abbreviation exclusive to contacts).
 It’s also measured in millimeters.
 Your contact lens diameter should fit comfortably over your cornea, and is typically between 14 to 14.5.

 PWR/SPH: PWR or SPH stand for power or sphere, respectively.
 These terms are interchangeable, and they refer to the strength of your prescription.
 You’ll see a positive or negative number in this field.
 It represents the power of vision correction you need in diopters.
 These values can vary between your glasses and contacts prescriptions.
-Negative numbers correspond to nearsightedness, and positive numbers correspond to farsightedness.
+Negative numbers correspond to nearsightedness, and positive numbers correspond to farsightedness

 Expiration Date: Most contact prescriptions expire in 1 to 2 years (expiration dates do vary from state to state, however).
-You’ll need to renew or update your prescription by this date if you want to order new contacts.
+You’ll need to renew or update your prescription by this date if you want to order new contacts

-How to Read a Contact Lens Prescription for Astigmatism
+How To Read a Contact Lens Prescription for Astigmatism

 If you have astigmatism in one or both eyes, you’ll notice two additional terms and numbers on your prescription for toric contact lenses.
 (Note that in some cases, you might have an astigmatism for your glasses prescription, but not for your contacts.)